janverschelde/PHCpack/src/doc/source/welcome.rst

 #.
 J. Verschelde:
    **Modernizing PHCpack through phcpy.**
-   In Proceedings of the 6th European Conference on Python in Science (EuroSciPy 2013), edited by Pierre de Buyl and Nelle Varoquaux, pages 71-76, 2014, available at
+   In the *Proceedings of the 6th European Conference on Python in Science (EuroSciPy 2013)*, edited by Pierre de Buyl and Nelle Varoquaux, pages 71-76, 2014, available at
    <http://arxiv.org/abs/1310.0056>.

 #.
 J. Verschelde and G. Yoffe.
    **Polynomial homotopies on multicore workstations.**
-   In M.M.
-Maza and J.-L. Roch, editors, *Proceedings of the 4th International Workshop on Parallel Symbolic Computation (PASCO 2010), July 21-23 2010, Grenoble, France*, pages 131--140.
+   In the *Proceedings of the 4th International Workshop on Parallel Symbolic Computation (PASCO 2010), July 21-23 2010, Grenoble, France*, edited by M.M.
+Maza and J.-L. Roch, pages 131--140.
 ACM, 2010.

 #.
 J. Verschelde and X. Yu:
    **Polynomial Homotopy Continuation on GPUs.**